eez-open/studio/help/en-US/components/actions/LVGL.md

   - *Object*: The object to get the height
   - *Store result into*: The variable to store the height

+- **Set Obj Style Prop**: Set the value of property in a style.
+  - *Object*: Widget
+  - *Property*: The style property to set
+  - *Value*: The value to set for the property
+  - *Part*: The part of the object to set the property
+  - *State*: The state of the object to set the property

 - **Obj Set Style Opa**: Set the opacity of the object
   - *Object*: The object to set the opacity
   - *Opacity*: The opacity to set (0-255)